Iga Swiatek vs. Mai Hontama: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Iga Swiatek vs. Mai Hontama Trends and Insights

-- Hontama has played 11 matches on hard courts in the past 12 months, and has averaged 20.5 games per match and 9.4 games per set while winning 54.4% of games.
+- Through 11 matches on hard courts in the past year, Hontama has averaged 20.5 games per match and 9.4 games per set, winning 54.4% of those games.

-- Dating back to 2015, Swiatek and Hontama have not played against each other.
+- Dating back to 2015, Swiatek and Hontama have not competed against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.